CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

   1. The `iss` header MUST be present and have a length greater than 1 to pass validation.
   2. The `alg` header MUST be present and one of `rs256` or `hm256` to pass validation.
   3. If the `alg` header value is `hm256`:
      1. The published HMAC256 secret MUST be used to verify the message.
      2. HMAC256 validation MUST succeed to pass validation.
   4. If the `alg` header value is `rs256`:
      1. The header MUST contain the `jku` field.
      2. The value of the `jku` field MUST have the prefix of the published whitelist URL.
      3. The value of the `jku` field MUST have the prefix of the published whitelist URL concatenated with the value of the `iss` field.
      4. The Consumer MUST download the JKU at the specified URL.
      5. The Consumer MAY cache the response of the JKU URL indefinitely.
      6. Validation of the JWS MUST pass using the JKU.

 ## Further Reading

 ### JWT.io

-http://jwi.io contains everything you could ever hope to know.
+http://jwi.io contains extensive information about background and implementing JWT.

 ### JWT Book